Bennyhwanggggg/Udacity-Computer-Vision-Nanodegree/feature_vectors/README.md

 3. Counts how many gradients in each cell fall in a certain range of orientation.

 This histogram of oriented gradient is actually a feature vector.
 We use it to train a classifier.

+## Summary
+Convolutional filters and ORB and HOG descriptors all rely on patterns of intensity to identify different shapes (like edges) and eventually whole objects (with feature vectors).
+You've even seen how k-means clustering can be used to group data without any labels.

+Next, we'll see how to define and train a Convolutional Neural Network (CNN) that learns to extract important features from images.